harshsingh-24/harshsingh-24/README.md

 <h3 align="center">A passionate C++ and AI developer from India</h3>

-- :star2: I'm a third year undergraduate student of Computer Science and Engineering at Indian Institute of Technology, Bhubaneswar.
+- :star2: I'm a final year undergraduate student of Computer Science and Engineering at Indian Institute of Technology, Bhubaneswar.
 - 🔭 I'm currently working on DevOps build pipelines
 - 📫 How to reach me: **intelligent24harsh@gmail.com**